Baked Chicken Drumsticks Recipe

 Pro tip – Alternatively, this marinated chicken can be kept in a bowl in the fridge for up to 12 hours.
 Thaw an hour before baking. - Bake the chicken for 40 to 45 minutes until the top is golden and the chicken is cooked through.
 When done, the internal temperature in the thickest part of the chicken should read 165°F on an instant-read thermometer.

-Pro tip - Chicken is done when you cut the inside and it is no longer pink and the juices will run clean. - I like to serve these with a squeeze of lemon and garnish with parsley.
+Pro tip – Chicken is done when you cut into it, and it is no longer pink, and the juices will run clear. - Lastly, I like to serve these with a squeeze of lemon and garnish with parsley.

 - Baked Chicken Legs